Tima Bansal looks back at the 2018 Sustainability Centres Workshop.

 About the Author

 Tima Bansal is a Professor of Strategy at the Ivey Business School.
-She is also the Director of Ivey’s Centre on Building Sustainable Value and the Executive Director (and Founder) for the Network for Business Sustainability, a growing network of more than 7000 researchers and managers committed to advancing sustainability in business.
+She is also the Founder of the Network for Business Sustainability, a growing network of more than 7000 researchers and managers committed to advancing sustainability in business.
 She has received significant accolades for her scholarship in business sustainability: most recently, in 2017, she was presented with the Organizations and Natural Environment Distinguished Scholar Award by the Academy of Management; in 2012, she was awarded a Canada Research Chair to pursue her efforts to make business both profitable and sustainable.